andrelandgraf/react-plain-datalist-input/README.md

 ## Why the plain version?

-Use the plain component to allow server-side rendering.
-I was having issues using this component server-side (e.g. in a gatsby page) since the css & js was minified together into one file.
+Use this version of the package [react-datalist-input](https://github.com/andrelandgraf/react-datalist-input/) to allow server-side rendering.
+I was having issues using the package server-side (e.g. in a gatsby page) since the css & js was minified together in one file.

-Use this package, if you want to use the package react-datalist-input on a ssr compatible application.

 ## How to style this component?